huozhi/was-das/README.md

 # Was Das

-`wasdas` is a tiny dictionary for translating words between German and English, built it for learning and reviewing the words I learned.
+`was-das` is a tiny dictionary for translating words between German and English, built it for learning and reviewing the words I learned.

 ### Usage

 ```
-npm i -g wasdas
+npm i -g was-das
 ```

 Searching German words with English translation

 ```
-wasdas gehen
+was-das gehen

 Query "gehen" in German...